MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     - Concurrent operation testing
     - Email notification simulation

-1. Record the baseline performance metrics.
+1. Store the baseline performance metrics in a file named **baseline_metrics.txt**.

+    Create a text file named baseline_metrics.txt.
+Copy the console output into the baseline_metrics.txt file.

     Pay attention to the timing information displayed in the console output, such as: